 Get involved in the broader UM community across Manitoba by taking part in the the largest co-op program in the province!
 Complement your academic studies with paid co-op work experience in your chosen field.

-You'll build skills, begin to develop a professional network and build confidence while earning a competitive wage.
-By the time you graduate, you'll be ready to enter the workforce confidently, with the ability to transition quickly into a chosen occupation.
+You'll build skills, confidence and begin to develop a professional network while earning a competitive wage.
+By the time you graduate, you'll be ready to enter the workforce confidently, with the ability to transition quickly into your career

 Past co-op students have worked at organizations like these and many more: Canada Life, Canadian Grain Commission, Cross Cancer Institute, EQ3 Ltd, IG Wealth Management, Magellan Aerospace, Manitoba Hydro, Manitobah Mukluks, National Microbiology Laboratory, Number TEN Architectural Group, Payworks, RBC Royal Bank, Sport Manitoba, Wawanesa Insurance and Women’s Enterprise Centre of Manitoba.